-Business confidence trend in West Midlands
+Business confidence in the West Midlands

 Domestic sales and exports

-Selling prices, costs and profits
+Input and selling prices, and profits growth